sgrebnov/cordova-paramedic-old/README.md

 --justbuild : (optional) just builds the project, without running the tests --browserify : (optional) plugins are browserified into cordova.js --verbose : (optional) verbose mode.
 Display more information output
+--tunnel: use tunneling instead of local address. default is false

 ```